johnbarhorst/css-system/readme.md

-### My first crack at a 'class-less' css design system.
+# My first crack at a 'class-less' css design system.

+## Inspired by Mega Man 2.
+Not meant to be a 1 for 1 recreation of the look of the game.

-Based on learnings from Level Up Tutorials.
+Based on learnings from [Level Up Tutorials](https://www.leveluptutorials.com/tutorials/modern-css-design-systems).
 Check them out.
 They are good.